discordjs/guide/guide/interactions/replying-to-slash-commands.md

 });
 ```

 However, not every interaction is a slash command.
-Let's make sure to only receive slash commands by making use of the `interaction.isCommand()` method:
+Let's make sure to only receive slash commands by making use of the `interaction#isCommand()` method:

 ```js{2}
 client.on('interaction', interaction => {